Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: Insensitivity to the trap and the Bragg pulse

-Having shown that there is no need to introduce the trapping potential or to carry out a finite-duration pulse to reproduce the experimental observations, we next take a final step in simplifying our theoretical modeling.
+Having shown that there is no need to introduce the trapping potential or to carry out a finite-duration pulse to reproduce the experimental observations, in the main text we take a final step in simplifying our theoretical modeling.
 In Eq.~\eqref{eq:braggwf}, the quasiparticles are in infinite superpositions of plane waves, corresponding to the infinite Bragg peaks whose weights are determined by the area under the pulse via the Bessel function.
-In this section, we consider the cases in which only the three or two dominant Bragg peaks from the experiments in Secs.~\ref{sec:bragg} and~\ref{sec:qnc}, respectively, are present.
-We study their time evolution under a translationally invariant Hamiltonian.
+In the main text, we consider the cases in which only three or two Bragg peaks are present, to avoid the small complications associated with the small higher order peaks.

-For all the calculations in this section, we fix the length of our periodic 1D system to be $L=20\times2\pi/k_0$, where $k_0$ is the wavenumber from the experiments discussed in previous sections.
-To study the effect that changing the particle density (the Fermi momentum $\theta_F$) has on the different time scales, we change the particle number $N$.